cparnot/XgridFUSE/README.markdown

 * Task names now displays a "loading..." suffix while results are loadin
 * Separate framework for MacFuse-ObjC
 * Instructing GridEZ to use an in-memory coredata store, via GEZStoreType entry in the Info.plist file
+* A file 'Read Me.html' appears on the volume that mounts to provide direct link to help file

 version 0.1.0
 (April 2007)